-Let’s be honest, if you’re a mother reading this (or a child or a father…), Mother’s Day is most likely highlighted on the calendar with some rather colorful exclamation points.
+Let’s be honest, in many houses, Mother’s Day is most likely highlighted on the calendar with some rather colorful exclamation points.
 Some folks plan brunch out at a fancy restaurant or offer gift bouquets of peonies and chocolates; as a new mom myself, those things are very much welcomed, but honestly nothing says “I love you” quite like some Breakfast in Bed, especially home cooking that’s not done by mom.

 This Mother’s Day, let your favorite mom sleep in and surprise her with breakfast in bed (the flowers and chocolates are still accepted, too!)
 The following breakfast in bed ideas (complete with recipes) will hopefully encourage the rest of the family to step into the kitchen and cook up some delicious breakfasts that are super simple.
 Just remember to do the dishes so mom won’t have to!